-- 1. By visiting ontario.ca/outdoorscard and using your VISA, MasterCard or American Express Card to buy online.
+- 1. By visiting ontario.ca/outdoorscard and using your VISA or MasterCard to buy online.
 You will need your Outdoors Card number, date of birth and the postal code we have on file for you to complete this transaction.
 You can print any e-licences you have purchased, and your Outdoors Card will automatically be mailed to you.
 Your Outdoors Card, when accompanied by your e-licences, will allow you to enjoy the open season while you wait for your new plastic Outdoors Card to reach you. - 2.
-By using the toll-free automated telephone system and your VISA, MasterCard or American Express.
+By using the toll-free automated telephone system and your VISA or MasterCard.
 Be sure to have your Outdoors Card number on hand when you call 1-800-288-1155.
 Your Outdoors Card will automatically be mailed to you. - 3.
-By purchasing a Temporary Hunting Outdoors Card, in person, from licence issuers or participating
+By purchasing a Temporary Hunting Outdoors Card, in person, from licence issuers or participating ServiceOntario centres.

-ServiceOntario centres.
 The fee includes the cost of a threeyear Outdoors Card.
 You will automatically be mailed the plastic three-year Outdoors Card.